lucacalzoni/LEMRinterface/README.md

 # LEMRinterface

 A Learning Electronic Medical Record (LEMR) interface.
-This code can be used for Electronic Medical Record Research.
+This code will be used to conduct research on Automation Bias in Electronic Medical Records.

 ## Getting Started